brianzelip/github-vscode-themes/README.md

 // Logs an object, see ./dist for details
 ```

-Primer's project currently provides 6 different themes, which are available in this package via the following property names:
+Primer's project currently provides 9 different themes, which are available in this package via the following property names:

 1. `dark`
+2. `darkColorblind`
-2. `darkDefault`
+3. `darkDefault`
-3. `darkDimmed`
+4. `darkDimmed`
-4. `darkHighContrast`
+5. `darkHighContrast`
-5. `light`
+6. `light`
+7. `lightColorblind`
-6. `lightDefault`
+8. `lightDefault`
+9. `lightHighContrast`

 ## Contributing